 King David Loses the Support of the Militia

-David’s army was organized into three main formations: the regular army, the militia, and the royal guard.
-The regular army was commanded by Joab and evolved out of the group who followed David in the wilderness.
+David’s army was organized into three main branches: the regular army, the militia, and the royal guard.
+The regular army was commanded by Joab and evolved out of the group that followed David in the wilderness.
 “The Thirty” seemed to form the nucleus of this group.
 Because of their history with David, it is likely that David maintained complete control of the regulars during the coup.

 The militia was a different story.
 As a reserve force, they would serve for only a month out of the year.
 Because most of their time was spent at home and amongst their tribe, the militia was more susceptible to tribal rivalries than the regular army.
 They were also more capable of falling for Absalom’s disinformation campaign.
 The bulk of Absalom’s military support therefore must have come from the militia, a force likely much larger than David’s.